Skip to main content

 Head Coverings

 Theater boots are waterproof boots worn by surgical personnel as a protective measure from contamination with blood and other body fluids.
-Shoe covers protect the wearer from accidental spills and bodily fluids (OSHA, 2012).
+Shoe covers protect the wearer from accidental spills and body fluids (OSHA, 2019).

-There are various ways to put on PPE.
-Training and practice using the healthcare facility’s procedure is critical.
-The CDC recommends that PPE be put on (donned) in the following sequence:
+There are various ways to don PPE.
+The CDC recommends that PPE be put on in the following sequence:

 1. Gown